How to Perform a SEO Technical Audit: The Complete Guide

 By following this checklist, you can be sure that you have covered all the important aspects to help search engines understand your website’s content and optimize it for better ranking.

-Checking external links can help with a SEO technical audit by allowing you to identify toxic links, analyze your competitor’s external links, and track your website’s external link growth.
+Checking external links can help with an SEO technical audit by allowing you to identify toxic links, analyze your competitor’s external links, and track your website’s external link growth.
 This information can help you identify areas of improvement for your website’s SEO, such as where you need to remove or replace links to low-quality websites, where you need to update or fix broken links, and where you should focus your efforts on acquiring more high-quality external links.
 Ultimately, checking your external links is an important step in any SEO technical audit and can help you make informed decisions to improve your website’s SEO performance.

-Additionally, checking external links can help with a SEO technical audit by providing valuable insights into the quality, relevance, and authority of the websites linking to your own website.
+Additionally, checking external links can help with an SEO technical audit by providing valuable insights into the quality, relevance, and authority of the websites linking to your own website.
 By monitoring and analyzing the external links on your website, you can identify broken links, low-quality links, and irrelevant links that may be hurting your website’s SEO performance.
 This information can then be used to develop and adjust your SEO strategy to improve your website’s ranking in search engine results.
 With a thorough external link audit, you can improve your website’s SEO performance, authority, and visibility.

 By checking the authority and relevancy of the linking website, identifying broken links, and avoiding low-quality websites, website owners can improve their website’s SEO performance and user experience.
 These improvements can lead to a higher search engine ranking and more visitors to the website.
 Additionally, with tools such as SEMrush, Ahrefs, and Google Search Console, website owners can easily and effectively monitor their website’s external links and ensure that they are of high quality and relevant to the content.